 The contrast between this early stretch of his career and his post-2006 output is striking.
 In the 13 years that have amassed since, Danger Mouse has visibly refocused his efforts away from hip-hop, except for a handful of uneven songs he produced for A$AP Rocky and one collaboration with Run The Jewels.
 Going back through his catalog recently, it occurred to me what a vacancy this departure left in the genre.

-In just three years working as a rap producer, Danger Mouse established himself as a uniquely singular force, whose cinematic and whimsical sensibilities haven’t been convincingly replicated by anyone since he left.
+In just three years of working as a rap producer, Danger Mouse established himself as a uniquely singular force, whose cinematic and whimsical sensibilities haven’t been convincingly replicated by anyone since he left.

 Consider Ghetto Pop Life, Danger Mouse’s collaborative album with Jemini the Gifted One.
 Despite receiving praise at the time of its release, it’s no mystery why Danger Mouse went on to have a storied career in the industry.
 In contrast, Jemini eventually faded from the public eye.
 Sure, the latter’s charismatic delivery and playful boasts are nothing to sneeze at, but the album succeeds mostly on the merits of its production.
 Across its 16 songs, Danger Mouse marries idiosyncratic samples with hard-hitting drums and orchestral flourishes to create a string of beats that are insatiably catchy despite their eccentricities.